alloy-rs/alloy/crates/network/README.md

 - `Transaction` - A trait that defines an abstract interface for EVM-like transactions.
-- `Network` - A trait that defines the RPC types for a given blockchain.
-  Providers are parameterized by a `Network` type, and use the associated types to define the input and output types of the RPC methods.
+- `Network` - A type-level mapping between a blockchain's consensus types and JSON-RPC request and response types.
+Providers use its associated types to define RPC inputs and outputs.
 - `TransactionBuilder` - A trait for constructing and validating network-specific transaction requests.
 Used to build typed transactions for signing and submission.
-See [`TransactionBuilder`](./src/transaction/builder.rs).
+See [`TransactionBuilder`](https://docs.rs/alloy-network/latest/alloy_network/trait.TransactionBuilder.html).
 - `NetworkWallet` - A trait for wallets that can sign transactions for a given network.
 Used to abstract over different signing backends.
-See [`NetworkWallet`](./src/transaction/signer.rs).
+See [`NetworkWallet`](https://docs.rs/alloy-network/latest/alloy_network/trait.NetworkWallet.html).
 - `BlockResponse`, `TransactionResponse`, `ReceiptResponse`, `HeaderResponse` - Traits (from `alloy-network-primitives`) that define the structure of block, transaction, receipt, and header types used in RPC responses.
 These are associated types in the `Network` trait and are implemented by network-specific types.
 See [`alloy-network-primitives`](https://docs.rs/alloy-network-primitives/).

 ## Usage